-The Passion of St. Paul in Today’s World
+The Passion of St. Paul

 The article referred to at the end of this video is below.

-Called and Commissioned
+Called and Commissioned to Evangelize

 In John 12:44-50, Jesus describes himself as the light of the world and explains why he came: “to keep anyone who believes in me from remaining in the dark.”
-In Acts 12:24 – 13:5, we see Barnabas and Saul (the Jewish name for Paul) being called by the Holy Spirit and commissioned by the community (the Church) to take the light of Christ into a dark world.
+In Acts 12:24 – 13:5, we see Barnabas and Saul (the Jewish name for Paul) being called by the Holy Spirit and commissioned by the community (the Church) to evangelize by taking the light of Christ into a dark world.

 “The laity accomplish the Church’s mission in the world principally by that blending of conduct and faith which makes them the light of the world…” (para.
 13).

 Jesus says elsewhere (see Matt.
 5:14-16) that a light hidden under a basket is worthless.
 Faith becomes an occasion of sin if we limit it to a private experience.
 Faith is what forms us into the image of Christ who came to earth to bring others to the kingdom of God.
-If we have true faith, we are motivated to be like Jesus in our dealings with others so that they, too, experience God’s love.
+If we have true faith, we are motivated to evangelize like Jesus in our dealings with others so that they, too, experience God’s love.

 “The laity should, by the light of faith, try to find the higher motives that should govern their behavior in the home and in professional, cultural and social life; they should too, given the opportunity, let these motives be seen by others, conscious that by so doing they become cooperators with God the creator, redeemer and sanctifier, and give him glory” (para.
 16).